superav/adobo-pymiere-pro/docs/source/architecture.md

 - **UI** - What the user sees and interacts with.
 - **S3 Bucket** - Stores project assets and work in progress files.
 - **EC2 Instance** - Server with a Docker container that holds the Flask backend.
-Performs the video and image processing.
+Performs the image processing.

-When a user wants to perform a specific action on the image/video, the relevant file will be pulled from the S3 bucket and passed into the backend (on the EC2 instance).
-The backend will perform the image/video processing and then return the resulting image/video back to the S3 bucket and the UI will display the updated image.
+When a user wants to perform a specific action on the image, the relevant file will be pulled from the S3 bucket and passed into the backend (on the EC2 instance).
+The backend will perform the image processing and then return the resulting image back to the S3 bucket and the UI will display the updated image.

 An example of how all 3 components interact with each other when a user wants to crop an image:

 ![sequence diagram](./sequence_diagram.png)

+--

 ## UI